-So, we’re going to dig into the income and expenses of properties then look at pro formas and how they are created.
+We’ll also go through a few examples and look into the income and expenses of properties as well as look at pro formas and how they are created.
 Then, we’re going to break it all down so you know what to look for when working with a real estate pro forma.

 Real Estate Pro Forma – Defined